Contributors Dropdown icon

 A copywriter at Funnel, Sean has more than 15 years of experience working in branding and advertising (both agency and client side).
 He's also a professional voice actor.

-Why marketing and sales alignment matters
+Why sales and marketing alignment matters

 Sales and marketing alignment also keeps the company ahead of competitors by ensuring that both departments have up-to-date information to strategize effectively.